bconstanzo/phantom/README.md

 compiled this instructions to get you going:

 1. Get latest Python 3.6.x.
-2. Install Numpy and OpenCV from Christoph Golhkes wheels https://www.lfd.uci.edu/~gohlke/pythonlibs/.
+2. Install Numpy and OpenCV from Christoph Gohlkes wheels https://www.lfd.uci.edu/~gohlke/pythonlibs/.
 3. Download wheel for dlib from https://pypi.org/simple/dlib/ (thanks to https://github.com/charlielito/install-dlib-python-windows for the pointer)